Meet the Founder

 The UN states that the fashion industry consumes more energy than the aviation and shipping industry combined.
 The Pulse report forecast fashion emissions to grow by 63% by 2030.

 According to the 2017 Wrap report, the average water footprint for a kilo of cotton (equivalent to pair of jeans and a shirt) is 10,000-20,000 litres.
 India and Pakistan are major suppliers of cotton to the UK, but both countries suffer from high levels of water scarcity.

-There was no other option for me, than to make sustainable and planet-friendly choices for the KAIA brand.
 This video shows why we should all care about the true cost of clothing;

 Mostly, women's clothing is secured around our waists, which requires an exact fit.